Skip to content

 Whether you’re crafting speculative fiction or simply rethinking the world around you, this manual is your compass for navigating the grey space between extremes.
 Packed with philosophical insights, narrative tools, and cultural parallels, PJ Mackintosh invites you to dissect the architecture of society and imagine what lies beyond.
 Paradise isn’t a place, it’s a question.

-Literature is skewed to dystopian stories rather than utopian.
-This is because dystopia offers a ready-made goal, something for the protagonist to strive for.
-Utopian stories are only written about when it is threatened or there is a sinister underbelly.
-If nothing changes in a utopian story, there is no story – everything is perfect and the world is rather ‘dull.’
+This is because dystopia offers a ready-made goal, something for the protagonist to fight for.
+Utopian stories are typically written about when they are threatened or when a sinister underbelly is revealed.
+If nothing changes in a utopia, there is no story – everything is perfect, and the world is rather dull.

 In all stories, there are three outcomes: